+• Applications - use installed applications to trigger the rule, see Applications, on page 32.

+- Audio Detection trigger the rule when audio is detected, see Audio detection, on page 31. - Motion Detection trigger the rule when motion is detected, see Motion Detection, on page 29. - Tampering trigger the rule when tampering is detected, see Camera Tampering, on page 29.

+Hardware

+Network - trigger the rule if network connection is lost or restored.
+This can for example be used to start recording to the SD card.

+Input Signal

-- Applications use installed applications to trigger the rule, see Applications, on page 25. - Detectors - Motion Detection trigger the rule when motion is detected, see Motion Detection, on page 22. - Tampering trigger the rule when tampering is detected, see Camera Tampering, on page 22. - Hardware - Network trigger the rule if network connection is lost or restored. - Input Signal - Manual Trigger trigger the rule using the Manual Trigger button in the Live View page, see Controls on the Live View Page, on page 7.
-This can for example be used to validate actions during product installation and configuration. - PTZ - Moving trigger the rule when the camera view moves due to a PTZ operation.
+- Digital Input Port trigger the rule when an I/O port receives a signal from a connected device, see I/O Ports, on page 46. - Manual Trigger trigger the rule using the Manual Trigger button in the Live View page, see Controls on the Live View page, on page 10.
+This can for example be used to validate actions during product installation and configuration.

+PTZ

+- Moving trigger the rule when the camera view moves due to a PTZ operation.
 This can for example be used as an additional condition to prevent an action rule triggered by motion detection to record video while the camera view moves due to a PTZ operation. - Preset Reached trigger the rule when the camera stops at a preset position.
-This can be for example be used with the Send Images action to upload images from the preset position. - Storage - Available trigger the rule when the storage device is unmounted or removed.
+This can be for example be used with the Send Images action to upload images from the preset position.

+Storage

+- Available trigger the rule when the storage device is unmounted or removed.
 This can for example be used to send maintenance notifications. - Full trigger the rule when the storage device is full.
+Under normal operation, the oldest recordings will be overwritten to prevent the storage device from becoming full. - Locked trigger the rule if the storage device is locked (write protected).

+System

+System Initializing - trigger the rule when the product is being started.
+This can for example be used to send a notification when the product restarts.

+Time

-Under normal operation, the oldest recordings will be overwritten to prevent the storage device from becoming full. - Locked trigger the rule if the storage device is locked (write protected). - System - System Initializing trigger the rule when the product is being started.
-This can for example be used to send a notification when the product restarts. - Time - Recurrence trigger the rule periodically, see Recurrences, on page 28.
-This can for example be used to upload an image every 5 minutes. - Use Schedule trigger the rule according to the selected schedule, see Schedules, on page 27.
+- Recurrence trigger the rule periodically, see Recurrences, on page 35.
+This can for example be used to upload an image every 5 minutes. - Use Schedule trigger the rule according to the selected schedule, see Schedules, on page 35.